Synecdoche, New York: Production

-Motifs
+After the success of Kaufman's previous three screenplays, Being John Malkovich, Adaptation, and Eternal Sunshine of the Spotless Mind, all Oscar nominees or winners, Sony Pictures Classics approached Kaufman and Spike Jonze about making a horror film.
+The two began working on a film dealing with things they found frightening in real life rather than typical horror-film tropes.
+This project evolved into Synecdoche.
+Jonze was slated to direct but chose to direct Where the Wild Things Are instead.
+Kaufman then chose to direct the film himself.
+Because he was an untested director, Sony Pictures Classic dropped its involvement with the film.
+Instead, Sidney Kimmel Entertainment invested in the project, giving the film its $20 million budget.
+This was a low budget for the ambitious script, and Kaufman struggled with the limitation.
+The old armory the crew shot in got very hot, and the prosthetics the actors wore to show age trapped sweat.
+At one point in the production, several crew members, including Kaufman, got trapped in an elevator, a phobia of Kaufman's.
+When the movie premiered at Cannes, the Great Recession hit, and Sidney Kimmel Entertainment shut down.
+Sony Pictures Classic picked up the film for distribution.

+Themes and motifs

 The burning house

 Early in the film, Hazel buys a house that is perpetually on fire.
 At first showing reluctance to buy it, Hazel remarks to the real estate agent, "I like it, I do.
 But I'm really concerned about dying in the fire," to which the agent responds, "It's a big decision, how one prefers to die."
 In an interview with Michael Guillén, Kaufman said, "Well, she made the choice to live there.
 In fact, she says in the scene just before she dies that the end is built into the beginning.
 That's exactly what happens there.
 She chooses to live in this house.
 She's afraid it's going to kill her but she stays there and it does.
 That is the truth about any choice that we make.
 We make choices that resonate throughout our lives."
 The burning house has been compared to Tennessee Williams's line "We all live in a house on fire, no fire department to call; no way out, just the upstairs window to look out of while the fire burns the house down with us trapped, locked in it."
 It has also been said that the house is a reference to Jungian psychology.
 In an interview, Kaufman mentioned that a Jungian scholar sees the house as a representation of the self.